dustywhite7/Econ8320/SlidesCode/9 - Scipy and Optimization.md

 We can use the gradient to determine the linear approximation of a function at any given point.

+Think about it as the slope and direction of a hill you are hiking on.

 ---

 ### Gradient Descent